 Logistics and Video File Transfer

-As the footage was being transferred digitally to the US for an edit the next day, having a solid plan was crucial.
+As the footage was being digitally transferred to the US for editing the next day, having a solid plan was crucial.
 We had arranged three drop points throughout the day during natural breaks in filming.
-As the ProRes files from the A7S were large and would take a long time to transfer, we used an option on the A7S to simultaneously record a low resolution proxy as an MP4 file.
-We uploaded these files first to allow the editors in the US to begin an edit before the full resolution files had uploaded. the files were transferred to a hard drive, then taken to a transfer facility.
+As the ProRes files from the A7S were large and would take a long time to transfer, we utilised an option on the A7S to simultaneously record a low-resolution proxy as an MP4 file.
+We uploaded these files first to allow the US editors to begin editing before the full-resolution files were uploaded.
+The files were transferred to a hard drive, then taken to a transfer facility.

-By following our plan and working efficiently throughout the day, we managed to get all the required footage and the producers received the footage on time for a rapid finished edit.
+By following our plan and working efficiently throughout the day, we managed to capture all the required footage, and the producers received it on time for a rapid finished edit.

 If you need to capture a live event, or for any questions about our services, contact us here.